• Skip to primary navigation

 Clean cabinets.

-We cleaned off the cabinets, mirror, and took the doors off to make it easier for us to paint.
-Painting the doors took some time because we had to do two coats on each side and edges.
+We cleaned off the cabinet mirror and took the doors off to make it easier for us to paint.
+Painting the doors took some time because we had to do two coats on each side and the edges.

 Prep the area to protect the wall and floor to protect them from the paint.